n-edmond/Neural_Networks/README.md

 # Neural_Networks
 This program analyzes occupational data and trying to predict who might be open to changing jobs.
-For CS 461